sje30/rrs/rrs_primer.md

 Many trational publishers have signed a letter objecting to the RRS:
 <https://ioppublishing.org/signatories_publish_statement_on_rights_retention_strategy/>

-Their fundamental objection seems thto the
+Their fundamental objection seems to me that they are the only trusted guardians of the publishing record, and that they need to protect their business.

 ## related approaches